The Midnight Walk: How Long to Beat It – Story and 100% Times

 Instant deliveryNo spam, unsubscribe anytime

-Why the opening can make the game seem shorter than it is
+Why the opening makes the game feel shorter than it is

 Advertisement